Ayurveda for Immunity: Strengthen Your Natural Defences

 - Self-massage (abhyanga) with warm oil appropriate for your body type

-- Move your body — yoga, walking, or exercise appropriate for your constitution
+- Move your body: yoga, walking, or exercise appropriate for your body type

-- Meditate for 10-20 minutes to reduce stress hormones
+- Meditate for 10 to 20 minutes to reduce stress hormones

 Evening Routine